siggy4711/getting_cleaning_data/README.md

 - for test data combine feature observations with corresponding subjects and activities, total columns is 68=1(subject)+1(activity)+66(features)
 - for train data combine feature observations with corresponding subjects and activities, total columns is 68=1(subject)+1(activity)+66(features)
 - row bind the test data and train data, ie append train data under test data
-- summarize data by taking mean of features observations per subject/activity id, then replace activity label by activity name
+- summarize data by taking mean of features observations per subject/activity id, then replace activity label by activity name, prefix featurenames with "avg_"
 - write the summarized data to the working directory, filename is "uci_har_get_clean_summary.csv"

 ## Appendix A